Memorable Manitobans: Andrew Lorne Campbell (1920-2014)

 Lawyer, community activist.

-Born at Winnipeg on 18 September 1920, son of Arnold Campbell and Petrina Flora Isabel Wilson (1892-1974), he graduated from United College then attended the Manitoba Law School.
+Born at Winnipeg on 18 September 1920, son of Arnold Munroe Campbell and Petrina Flora Isabel Wilson (1892-1974), he graduated from United College then attended the Manitoba Law School.
 He interrupted his education to serve in the Royal Canadian Artillery during the Second World War, participating in the D-Day invasion of Juno Beach.
 He later continued his affiliation with the Army as a Governor of the Canadian Corps of Commissionaires (Manitoba Division).

 Returning to Manitoba after his military service, he completed his legal training and was called to the Manitoba Bar in 1947.
-He practiced successively with the firms of Kelly and Campbell; Campbell and Haig; Campbell, Kelly and Mercury; and Aikins, MacAulay and Thorvaldson.
+He practiced successively with the firms of Kelly and Campbell; Campbell and Haig; Campbell Kelly and Mercury; and Aikins MacAulay and Thorvaldson.
 He was made a Queen’s Counsel (1960), was President (1960-1961) of the Manitoba Bar Association, President (1966-1967) and Life Bencher (1967-2014) of the Law Society of Manitoba, and President of the Canadian Bar Association (1970-1971).
 He retired from law practice in 2005.

 He was a member of the Canadian Tax Founation and Independent Committee for the Review of the Office of the Auditor General of Canada; a Trustee for the Manitoba Law School, and assisted in having it become the Faculty of Law at the University of Manitoba.
 He served as President of the Society for Crippled Children and Adults of Manitoba (Society for Manitobans with Disabilities) and the Canadian Rehabilitation Council for the Disabled.
 He was a Director of the Manitoba Cancer Treatment and Research Foundation (CancerCare Manitoba), Deer Lodge Foundation for Geriatrics, and Winnipeg Habitat for Humanity Foundation.